Poème lyrique en un acte

 The opera was performed in London, Milan & Frankfurt in 1904; ran for seven performances at the Opéra-Comique, Paris, in January 1905; and for another 7 performances at the Paris Opéra in June 1919.

-For contemporary criticism and Saint-Saëns’ own writing about the opera, see here.
+For the dossier, including contemporary criticism and Saint-Saëns’ own writing about the opera, see here.

 An opera about Helen and Paris’s forbidden love that caused the Trojan Wars deserves better.
 Saint-Saëns’s obscure opera, a vehicle for Nellie Melba, has a weak story and an uninspired score.